longturn/freeciv21/docs/Getting/Manuals/client-manual.rst

 #. :strong:`A Local Server`: If you are hosting a local server on the same IP subnet as the client, then it
    will show in the :guilabel:`Local Server` box at the top.
-#. :strong:`An Internet Server`: If the LongTurn community lists running games on its internet metaserver,
+#. :strong:`An Internet Server`: If the Longturn community lists running games on its internet metaserver,
    games will show here and can be connected to via the :guilabel:`Internet Servers` box in the middle.
 #. :strong:`Manually`: If you simply need to connect to a remote server and you know the the
    :guilabel:`Servername` and :guilabel:`Port`, then this is your option.